dmitriz/cpsfy/README.md

 ### But can't I do it with promises?
 Ok, let us have another example where you can't, shall we?
 At least not as easy.
-And maybe ... not really another. :wink:
+And maybe ... not really another.:wink:

 Reading from static files is easy but boring.
 Data is rarely static.